 No time for a long visit to Pattaya, and you would rather just explore the area in one day and then head back to Bangkok?
 This 13-hour Bangkok to Pattaya Private Sightseeing Tour will get you a behind-the-scenes look at some of Pattaya's most awe-inspiring sights before bringing you back to your departure point.

-You'll end your tour at Jomtien Beach, Pattaya's most popular destination, where you can relax for a while and enjoy the sea views.
+You'll end your tour at Jomtien Beach, Pattaya's most popular destination, where you can relax for a while in a more quiet seaside destination than busier Pattaya Beach.
+You'll have about two hours here -– enough to dip your toes in the golden sand and enjoy the stunning blue sea views.
 The driver will then bring you back to your Bangkok hotel by 8pm.

 4. From Bangkok to Pattaya by Minivan

 Minivans cannot be booked in advance and can only be paid for in cash before you get on.
-A Bangkok-Pattaya ride (which includes a few stops along the way).
+The Bangkok-Pattaya minivan ride (which includes a few stops along the way) is slightly more expensive than the bus.
 The vans leave from Bangkok towards Pattaya from sunrise till early evening, every 45 minutes.
 To get a seat, just arrive at the station, search for a minivan with a Pattaya sign on the window, and wait for a free space.